Xilinx/Vitis_Model_Composer/AIEngine/Examples/DSPlib/matrix_multiply/README.md

 :bulb: Note the usage of the [environment variable](https://www.mathworks.com/help/matlab/ref/setenv.html) in MATLAB to more easily set the paths in the AIE Graph block mask.

-:blub: Note this example is using the AI Engine DSP library that is shipping with Vitis Model Composer.
+:bulb: Note this example is using the AI Engine DSP library that is shipping with Vitis Model Composer.
 We are using the command *setenv("DSPLIB_ROOT",xmcLibraryPath('get','dsplib'))* to set the DSPLIB_ROOT environmental variable.

 :bulb: Note we are importing matrix multiply as a graph.
 To do so, you can either use the graph header file from 'dsplib/L2/include' or you can write a .cpp file to instantiate the graph and use that file to import as a block.
 This example demonstrats the header file flow.